Radial Oscillations of Neutron Stars with Vector-Induced Scalar Hair: Gravity models

 with $\kappa\equiv c^4/(8\pi G)$, being $G$ the Newton constant and $c$ the speed of light.
 For simplicity our study, we assume that the functions $f_3$, $\tilde{f}_3$ and $f_4$ as constants

 Therefore, the action (\ref{Stot}) is reduced to

 These choices implies that the propagation speed of gravitational waves is strictly equal to that of light \cite{Heisenberg:2018wye}.
 One can notice that the above model is described by two constants.
 The constant $\beta_3$ can be absorbed by the vector field as $A_\mu\rightarrow A_\mu/\sqrt{\beta_3}$ and the constant $\beta_4\rightarrow\beta_4\,\beta_3$, living us with a single parameter $\beta_4$.

-To study the gravitational action (\ref{S}) in the presence of a neutron stars, we must take into account an action representing a perfect fluid coupled minimally to the metric.
-Among the various formulations of the matter actions proposed in the literature \cite{Taub:1954zz,schutz1970perfect,ray1972lagrangian,schutz1977variational,carter1989relativistic,brown1993action}, we consider the action proposed by Schutz ~\cite{schutz1970perfect}
+Varying the above action with respect to $\varphi$, yields